melina-learning/html-css-and-javascript-building-the-web-4479542/personal-notes.md

 - structure of a web page as a tree of objects
 - the  DOM is the API of the browser
-- JavaScript is the offical language of the browser
+- JavaScript is the official language of the browser

 ### Event Handling

 - allows to listen and respond to mouse/keyboard click, drag and more
 - event listener: function that wait for a specific event to occur and then execute code in response
-  - event types: clciks, key presses, changes in the doc
+  - event types: clicks, key presses, changes in the doc
   - targets`every event is associated with a particular element in the DOM
-  - event handler function: code to be exectued when the event occurs
+  - event handler function: code to be executed when the event occurs
   - adding event listener: crucial step to attach an event listener to a particular element
 - event.preventDefault: prevents any default actions that might occur

+## Coding Projects

+- spritesheet: all the different characters of your game
+- canvas: html element to do freeform graphics
+  - 2D graphics
+  - WebGL